Considerations for optimizing photometric classification of supernovae from the Rubin Observatory: Augmentation

 The first step in generating the synthetic light curves is selecting the epochs at which mock observations will be made.
 Our implementation proceeded as in \citet{Boone2019}; we summarize the approach as follows.
 First, we stretched the observed epochs of the original event to account for the time dilation due to the difference between the original and augmented redshifts.
 We also removed any observations that fell outside the observing window as a consequence.
 Then we randomly picked a target number of observations from a Gaussian mixture model based on the test set\footnote{The model used contained one component with mean $24.5$ and standard deviation $8.5$ for WFD, and two components with probabilities for each component of $[0.34,0.66]$, means of $[57.4,92.8]$ and standard deviations of $[16.5,18.4]$ for DDF.
 While a mixture model was fitted for both WFD and DDF, a single component was found to be the best fit for WFD.}.
 However, this fails to account for the change in the cadence due to redshift augmentation; events shifted to higher redshifts have a lower density of observations than the events observed at those redshifts.
 In order to account for this, we multiplied this target number by $(1+z_\mathrm{aug})/(1+z_\mathrm{ori})$.
 We then generated additional observations at the same epochs as existing observations in randomly-selected passbands, associating each synthetic observation with an observed epoch in the original light curve.
 Further, to avoid creating synthetic light curves where most of the observations are obtained through this procedure, we capped the number of additional observations generated to be less than $50\%$ of the total number of observations in the original light curve.
 If this procedure resulted in more observations than the original target number drawn from the Gaussian mixture model, we then randomly dropped observations (original or new) until the target number was reached.
 Otherwise, to introduce additional variability, we randomly dropped $10\%$ of the synthetic observations.

 Once we determined the epochs at which new observations would be generated, we redshifted the light curve as follows.
 We first computed the central wavelengths of the {\it ugrizy} passbands of the synthetic event as seen at the redshift of the original event.
 Then, we computed the mean and uncertainty of the GP fit to the original event, at the observed epochs of the original event associated with the synthetic observations but at the redshifted wavelengths.
-This yielded the flux of the synthetic event and its uncertainty, as seen by an observer at the redshift of the original event.
-Then, assuming a standard cosmological model, we redshifted the flux of the synthetic event and its uncertainty, such that it is observed at $z_\mathrm{aug}$.
+The steps so far dealt with the time dilation but not with the cosmological dimming of the synthetic event.
+Assuming a standard cosmological model, we redshifted the flux of the synthetic event and its uncertainty, such that it is observed at $z_\mathrm{aug}$.
 Further details of this redshifting implementation are given in Appendix \ref{sec:Redshift-events}.

 Following \citet{Boone2019}, we then combined the flux uncertainty of the augmented events predicted by the GP in quadrature with a value drawn from the flux uncertainty distribution of the test set, in order to achieve a more representative flux uncertainty distribution for the augmented training set.
 We also drew noise to add to the flux of the augmented events from a Gaussian with standard deviation of the aforementioned value from the flux uncertainty distribution.